This page will provide an overview of Access Controls, covering the following topics:

 If no values are supplied for the Latitude and Longitude fields, the NBN Atlas will calculate and display the generalised values according to the processed grid reference.

-How to identify records being displayed at a set public resolution on the NBN Atlas
+How sensitive records are displayed on the NBN Atlas

 In the occurrence search